-- (1) An operator shall ensure that passengers are familiar with the location and use of- - (a) seat belts; - (b) emergency exits; - (c) life jackets, if the carriage of life jackets is prescribed; - (d) oxygen dispensing equipment, if the provision of oxygen for the use of passengers is prescribed; and - (e) other emergency equipment provided for individual use, including passenger emergency briefing cards. - (2) An operator shall ensure that all persons on board an aeroplane are aware of the location and general manner of use of the principal emergency equipment carried for collective use. - (3) An operator shall ensure that in an emergency during flight, passengers are instructed in such emergency action as may be appropriate to the circumstances.

-(4) An operator shall ensure that during take-off and landing and whenever considered necessary, by reason of turbulence or any emergency occurring during flight, all passengers on board an aeroplane are secured in their seats by means of the seat belts or harnesses provided.
+(2) The operating minima in Sub Regulation (1)shall not be lower than any that may be established for such aerodromes by the State of the Aerodrome, except when specifically approved by that State Fatigue Management Programme.
+57 (1) The operator shall establish and implement a fatigue management programme that ensures that all operator personnel involved in the operation and maintenance of aeroplane do not carry out their duties when fatigued.
+(2) The programme shall address flight and duty times and be included in the operations manual.
+Passengers 58 The operator shall ensure that passengers are made familiar with the location and use of: (a) seat belts; (b) emergency exits; (c) life jackets, if the carriage of life jackets is prescribed; (d) oxygen dispensing equipment, if the provision of oxygen for the use of passengers is prescribed; and (e) other emergency equipment provided for individual use, including passenger emergency briefing cards.
+The operator shall ensure that all persons on board are aware of the location and general manner of use of the principal emergency equipment carried for collective use.
+The operator shall ensure that in an emergency during flight, passengers are instructed in such emergency action as may be appropriate to the circumstances.
+The operator shall ensure that during take-off and landing and whenever considered necessary, by reason of turbulence or any emergency occurring during flight, all passengers on board an aeroplane are secured in their seats by means of the seat belts or harnesses provided Flight Preparation.
+59. (1) The operator shall develop procedures to ensure that a flight is not commenced unless: (a) the aeroplane is airworthy, duly registered and that appropriate certificates with respect thereto are aboard the aeroplane; (b) the instruments and equipment installed in the aeroplane are appropriate, taking into account the expected flight conditions;